mercury-paws/petlove/README.md

 this is an app in production.
-app about pet cate and finding one home
+app about pet care and finding one home